shoelace-style/shoelace/docs/resources/contributing.md

 See the source of card, dialog, or drawer for examples.

+### Dynamic Slot Names and Expand/Collapse Icons

+A pattern has been established in `<sl-details>` and `<sl-tree-item>` for expand/collapse icons that animate on open/close.
+In short, create two slots called `expand-icon` and `collapse-icon` and render them both in the DOM, using CSS to show/hide only one based on the current open state.
+Avoid conditionally rendering them.
+Also avoid using dynamic slot names, such as `<slot name=${open ? 'open' : 'closed'}>`, because Firefox will not animate them.

+There should be a container element immediately surrounding both slots.
+The container should be animated with CSS by default and it should have a part so the user can override the animation or disable it.
+Please refer to the source and documentation for `<sl-details>` and/or `<sl-tree-item>` for details.

 ### Custom Events

 Components must only emit custom events, and all custom events must start with `sl-` as a namespace.
 For compatibility with frameworks that utilize DOM templates, custom events must have lowercase, kebab-style names.
 For example, use `sl-change` instead of `slChange`.